By: Marilyn L. Davis

 All I had to do was use the ones within and add a few more.

-If apples and oranges are both fruits, then Character Defects or Spiritual Principles are similar; both are behaviors.
+If apples and oranges are both fruits, then Character Defects or Spiritual Principles are similar; both are behaviors and qualities.

 You can use character defects and self-defeating behaviors or use better attitudes, admirable qualities, spiritual principles, or positive aspects.